tpoindex/tsp/docs/introduction.md

 ##  What is TSP?

-Tcl Static Prime (TSP) is a compiler for the Tcl langauge that produces C or Java code, which is then compiled on-the-fly during execution of a Tcl program.
+Tcl Static Prime (TSP) is a compiler for the Tcl language that produces C or Java code, which is then compiled on-the-fly during execution of a Tcl program.
 TSP compiles selected Tcl *procs*, not an entire program.
 TSP can speed up procs by several orders of magnitude, at a slight cost in Tcl language features.
 Procs that are not able to be compiled due to